hunterh37/Introduction-to-Augmented-Reality-on-iOS/README.md

 # Table of Contents

+- Comparision: ARKit + SceneKit vs RealityKit
 - ARKit
 - RealityKit
 - SceneKit

-# ARKit, SceneKit, RealityKit - What's the difference?
+# Comparision: ARKit, SceneKit, RealityKit - What's the difference?

 Apple’s ARKit platform was originally built on top of SceneKit — a 3D graphics framework developed for mobile games.
 This gave a solid foundation to  leverage SceneKit’s rendering technology to create an early platform for augmented reality applications. **RealityKit** was introduced after **ARKit and SceneKit,** as a way to simplify the workflow of creating an augmented reality application.
 RealityKit offers many features out of the box, such as: handling gestures, collisions, and applying real world lighting effects to objects.